rafaelabdm/practice-repo/README.md

 # Have fun.
 Stay sharp.

-This repo is a selection of some coding questions to practice raw logic, algorithms and creative problem-solving.
+This repo is a selection of some fun coding questions to practice raw logic, algorithms and creative problem-solving.

 ### 1. Biggest Island